 My bitterness was making me become reactive to life, not proactive.
 I was trapped in this victim mentality mindset.
 I felt like a fighter: I was always ready to go to battle.
 I was letting life and circumstances steer my ship, not me.
 Even in our marriage, we both were reacting to each other, whether it was sarcasm here or there or just walls built up over time from being in fight or flight mode for so long.
 We were letting what happened to us define us, but we were not taking control of how it was going to define us.

 Harboring all that bitterness and unforgiveness daily was exhausting.
 Is this how we wanted our story to go?
 Were we going to let this beat us, or were we going to remember we were on the same team and be proactive for both our marriage and our life?
 It was time to start taking control and stop being controlled by our past.
 We knew that meant having to let go and move forward.

 There’s freedom in knowing you are in control of your life.
 Even though life might throw some curveballs, we can choose how we want to react to them and how we want them to define us.
 This was a big step in the healing process for us both.

 After a year or two of reflecting, I realized I needed to find myself again, but it seemed like no matter what I did, unless I forgave both in feelings and actions, my healing was going to fall flat.
 And it did for many years.

 As I was starting down this journey of forgiveness and healing, my husband was going down the same road.
 He couldn’t shake the shame and the guilt and all the years he lost.
 He struggled to forgive himself.
-Here I am, his wife, not truly forgiving him either.
+Here I was, his wife, not truly forgiving him either.